hedgepigdaniel/hedgepigdaniel.github.io/_posts/2021-02-16-new-desk-part-3-gap-filling-and-sanding.markdown

 ## Pouring epoxy

 I used two different epoxies &ndash; one which was left over from Bruno's coffee table ([Fibreglass Sales][fibreglasssales] Epoxy 2020) and another which I bought for this project ([Barnes Megapour][megapour]).
-I discovered later that using two epoxies was a risk, because there are many different types of epoxies, and not all of them can form a chemical bond with each other.
+I discovered later that using two epoxies was a risk, because there are many different types with different compositions, and not all of them can form a chemical bond with each other.
 It was also a mistake to do the first pour before buying enough to finish the job.
 Each pour needs to be done before the previous pour has fully cured, because this allows a chemical bond to form between the layers.
 Like most glue, epoxy does not stick well to smooth surfaces, including unsanded epoxy!

 There are many different kinds of epoxy.
 They vary in terms of their curing time, endotherm, viscosity, shrinkage during cure, clarity, UV yellowing resistance, and more.
-I chose not to dye the epoxy and allow the fill to be transparent.
-This means that there is no need to mix in dye, but also that bubbles and yellowing (including UV induced yellowing) is more visible.
-So it was useful to choose a UV resistant epoxy, which Barnes Megapour is.
+I chose to allow the fill to be transparent, and not to add any dye.
+This avoids the need to buy and mix in dye, but also makes bubbles and yellowing (including UV induced yellowing) is more visible.
+So it was useful to choose a UV resistant epoxy.
+Barnes Megapour is, but Fibreglass Sales Epoxy 2020 is not.

 {% include image.html url="/assets/img/wet-bubbles.jpg" description="Small bubbles emerging from charred wood" %}